Martha Beck: True North

 Martha said she was relieved to leave the church and its beliefs behind when she left to attend Harvard.
 She had no idea that she was walking into another kind of religion, the religion of academia.
 She and her husband where both pursuing combined masters/doctorate programs when she became pregnant with their second child.
 They soon learned that their baby boy had Down syndrome.
 Martha was urged to abort the fetus, giving birth to an intellectually disabled child was seriously frowned upon.
 “Many colleagues were skeptical that as a career academic I would not be able to raise a child with a disability.”
 Worse yet, they doubted the value of an individual with a low IQ.

 At the same time something was shifting inside of Martha.
 Along with the physical changes, magic was being ushered in.
 She began following the directives of an inner knowing that would not leave her alone.
 Although she was pro choice, she could not talk herself into terminating the pregnancy.
 She already loved the little person growing inside of her unconditionally.
-For the first time in her life, she sensed she was being guided by loving beings.
+For the first time in her life, she sensed that loving beings were guiding her.
 She could feel them.
 Synchronicities abounded.
 She had the foresight to see across space and time.
 It frightened her to have episodes that would be scoffed at by the Harvard community.

 “What was happening was real, and I couldn't deny it.
 So I was back in the same place that I was when I left Utah.
 What is real?
 It's not the church I was following.
 It's not the God of intellect.
 Not the God of reason either.
 It's something bigger and much more mysterious and much more humbling.
 And that as you know, became a completely different life path for me.”